Data dependent energy modelling for worst case energy consumption analysis

+We then explore the effect of data on the maximal energy consumption of programs, performing probabilistic analysis on the distributions of energy consumption obtained.
+Data's effect on entire programs is explored through several methods, finding that random data forms distributions from which a maximum energy can be estimated.
+To the best of our knowledge we believe that this is the first work to statically estimate energy variability due to operand data in programs, or to use probabilistic techniques to model data-dependent energy consumption.

-This paper is organized as follows.
+This paper is organised as follows.
 The next section discusses related work.
-In Section~\ref{s:programs} the effect of data on two full programs is explored for two processors.
-Section~\ref{s:modelling} models individual and sequences of instructions in the AVR, including a sequence that causes a bimodal energy distribution.
-Section~\ref{s:conclusion} concludes and gives an outlook on future work.
+Section~\ref{s:modelling} models individual and sequences of instructions in the AVR, and \Cref{s:datadep} describes a sequence that causes a bimodal energy distribution.
+In Section~\ref{s:programs} the effect of data on two full programs is explored for two processors. \Cref{s:discuss} discusses the implications of our work, while Section~\ref{s:conclusion} concludes and gives an outlook on future work.